Carl Froch vs. George Groves

 Carl Froch vs. George Groves, billed as the Battle of Britain, was a professional boxing match contested on 23 November 2013 at the Manchester Arena.
-Carl Froch, the defending unified WBA (Regular) and IBF super-middleweight champion, defeated George Groves via technical knockout in the ninth round, although the ending was mired in controversy.
+Carl Froch, the defending unified World Boxing Association (WBA) (Regular version) and International Boxing Federation (IBF) super-middleweight champion, defeated George Groves via technical knockout in the ninth round, although the ending was mired in controversy.

 Background

 Carl Froch began 2013 by successfully defending his IBF super-middleweight title against WBA (Regular) champion Mikkel Kessler on 25 May, which was a rematch of their first fight on 24 April 2010, at the time part of the Super Six World Boxing Classic tournament.
 Having unified the titles and become a two-time world champion, Froch considered several options for his next fight.
 His preference was a third fight with Kessler, based on the resounding critical success of the second, as well as a rematch with former Super Six rival Andre Ward, who defeated Froch in the tournament final on 17 December 2011.

 George Groves had won three fights in 2013, including a victory on the undercard of Froch–Kessler II.
 By June, he was ranked number two at super-middleweight by the WBA and was installed as the mandatory challenger by the IBF.
 The rivalry between him and Froch had already begun prior to the Kessler fight, when Groves joined Kessler's training camp as a sparring partner.
 This drew furious criticism from Froch a week before that fight, who branded Groves a traitor for helping out his Danish opponent and not staying loyal to his countryman.
 In response, Groves maintained that he had gained invaluable experience by sparring against a multiple-time world champion veteran in Kessler.